A brief history

 The Council steps in; local people mobilise to help out

-Recognising the Council's struggles, local people have at times over the last 10 years or so mobilised, rolled up their sleeves and volunteered on the land - with some success too.
-To this day, people will have very fond memories of the family of pigs (see image below) that were drafted in to help tame back the wilderness.
-And the wildflower meadow planted by local volunteers remains, and can flourish again with a bit of TLC (part of our plan for the site - see Vision).
+Recognising the Council's struggles, local people have at times over the last 10 years or so mobilised, rolled up their sleeves and volunteered on the land - with some success.
+Long term locals might have fond memories of the family of pigs (see image below) that were drafted in to help tame the wilderness it had become.
+And a small wildflower meadow planted by local volunteers remains.

 Camden piggies enjoying some tasty, locally sourced Camden weeds